Huertz/Module-Challenge-3/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-My motiavtion was for this project was to able to understand the concepts of JavaScript
+My motiavtion for this project was to able to understand the concepts of JavaScript better.
+I know feel that I'm confident enough with JavaScipt for now.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-I builded this prohject because I wanted to lnoq
+I builded this prohject because I wanted to know how to create a password generator.

 - What problem does it solve?
+The program solves multiple problems.
+From first creating the function for GeneratePassword becuase it was not defined.
+After that
+I writing the condition that opens the prompt window.

 - What did you learn?
+I learned that stackoverflow is very helpful tool.
+It provides a user with a lot of resources.
+In addition I also learned that looking in the console option to know where the error is located.
+It helps a lot of time and energy.
+I'm also familiar with creating varables, funciontion, adding multiple arays and creating a password generator.

 ## Table of Contents (Optional)